We stay up at night, so you don't have to.

 Divorce Lawyers Guiding Clients Through The Divorce Process in Bradenton, Manatee County & Sarasota County, FL

 At Galarza Law, PA, our team of family law attorneys has years of legal experience representing clients in all types of divorce proceedings.
-Our attorneys are dedicated to providing compassionate and knowledgeable legal services to clients.
+Our family law attorneys are dedicated to providing compassionate and knowledgeable legal services to clients.

 Fl Divorce Laws

-Divorce laws in Florida can be complex, so it's always a good idea to consult with a qualified divorce attorney from Galarza Law, PA, for advice specific to your situation.
+Divorce laws in Florida can be complex, so it's always a good idea to consult with a qualified family attorney from Galarza Law, PA, for advice specific to your situation.
 Here are some key points regarding divorce laws in Florida:

 - Residency Requirement: Either you or your spouse must have residency in Florida for at least six months before filing for divorce in the state.